jakkra/ZSWatch/README.md

 - Option to not mount some sensors to save BOM cost.

 ## Progress on v2
-[Schematic for v2](schematic/ZSWatch-v2-kicad.pdf) is uploaded and should be pretty much final.
+[Schematic for v2](schematic/ZSWatch-v2-kicad.pdf) is uploaded and should be final.
 <br/>
-PCB are finished, ordered and sucessfully assembled.

 You can follow the progress here [https://github.com/users/jakkra/projects/1/views/5](https://github.com/users/jakkra/projects/1/views/5)
 <p float="left">